- Maintaining the Wixom Wire House as a local museum.

 Upcoming Programs and Events

-- Sunday, August 19 From 1 till 4 PM – Annual Ice Cream Social – Wixom-Wire House Museum, SW corner of Wixom and Maple Roads
+- Sunday, June 14, 2020 From Noon till 4 PM – Annual Ice Cream Social Postponed – Wixom-Wire House, Southwest corner of Wixom & Maple Rds.

 Board of Directors